VonHeikemen/lsp-zero.nvim/README.md

 In nvim-cmp a "source" is a plugin (a neovim plugin) that provides the actual data displayed in the completion menu.

-Here is a list of source you might want to configure to get a better experience.
+Here is a list of sources you might want to configure to get a better experience.

 * [cmp-buffer](https://github.com/hrsh7th/cmp-buffer): provides suggestions based on the current file.

 * [cmp-path](https://github.com/hrsh7th/cmp-path): gives completions based on the filesystem.

-* [cmp_luasnip](https://github.com/saadparwaiz1/cmp_luasnip): it shows snippets in the suggestions.
+* [cmp_luasnip](https://github.com/saadparwaiz1/cmp_luasnip): it shows snippets loaded by luasnip in the suggestions.
+This is useful when you install an external collection of snippets like [friendly-snippets](https://github.com/rafamadriz/friendly-snippets) (See [autocomplete docs for more details](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v2.x/doc/md/autocomplete.md#add-an-external-collection-of-snippets)).

 * [cmp-nvim-lsp](https://github.com/hrsh7th/cmp-nvim-lsp): show data sent by the language server.

-* [cmp-nvim-lua](https://github.com/hrsh7th/cmp-nvim-lua): provides completions based on neovim's lua api.
+Quick note: when you configure the `source` option in nvim-cmp the previous config will be overriden.
+This means that is if you use it you need to add the source for LSP again.

 ```lua
 local cmp = require('cmp')